Studio

 A practice-led inquiry into the cultural and intellectual life of clothing.

-Garment as Philosophy creates space to reflect, recalibrate, and reimagine clothing as a cultural act—an expression of identity, memory, and belonging, shaped by lived experience and historical context.
+Garment as Philosophy creates space to reflect, recalibrate, and reimagine clothing as a cultural act—an expression of identity and memory, shaped by lived experience and historical context.
 It explores how garments carry thought—how form, material, and gesture can become tools for storytelling, critique, and care.

-Rooted in fashion practice, material thinking, and cultural inquiry, the project invites participants to think through dress—beyond trend or technique—toward slower, deeper ways of knowing.
+Rooted in fashion practice, material thinking, and cultural inquiry, the project invites you to think through dress—beyond trend or technique—towards deeper ways of knowing.

 Through visual talks, workshops, conversation, observation, and making, it becomes a space for inquiry that is felt through the body, not just written on the page.